-You can download the application form as attached below.
+You can download the application form the Department of internal affairs website.
 Alternatively, if would like a an application form mailed you please either email the rates team, or call us on 07 838 6688 to request a form be posted.
 Application forms can also be provided at the Council Offices.

 If you think you may qualify for a rebate under this scheme, or for further information on the scheme, please contact us.

 Council also offer a further rates reduction in addition to the Government rebate, where additional financial assistance is required.
 Council staff will identify whether you qualify when completing the Government rebate application.
 This rates remission policy allows the Council to remit rates on a residential property up to a maximum of $614.
 There is additional qualifying criteria and each application is considered on its merits and is authorised by Council's Rates Manager.

 The applicant must reside at the property and must provide a full financial statement to meet conditions and criteria.
 This includes income levels, financial assets and the ownership structure of the property.